 Serious-minded guava lovers must have heard about this variety.
 Allahabad Surkha receives much love in its home country of India.
 In a more general sense, Indians believe that this guava is a divine fruit and a “heavenly delight” for anyone who has opportunities to enjoy it.

-The guava has red apple-shaped on the outside and juicy pink flesh inside, which is unique and different from other varieties in India.
-Do you know that “surkha” means red in Indian too?
+The guava has an apple-shaped exterior and juicy pink flesh inside, which is different from other varieties in India.
+Do you know that “surkha” means “red” in Hindi?

 This type of guavas is abundant in Allahabad and Uttar Pradesh.
 Along with other varieties from India, Allahabad Surkha harvest occurs from mid-December to mid-January.